wfica/nn-project-muse/project.md

 a ad African African-American ago ah AIDS AM American among another anymore appreciate Arab as Asian at be Bible British by Canadian Catholic CEO Chinese Christian Christmas conclude Congress congressional consist Democrat depending differently distinct DNA do elect e-mail emerge English entirely essentially establish European facility French furthermore German go God he heavily herself hi himself I ie if in incorporate Indian Internet into Iraqi Irish Islamic Israeli it Italian Japanese Jew Jewish Latin long-term manner me Mexican mm-hmm moreover Mr Mrs Ms Muslim my newly no nod notion n't obtain of oh ok Olympic on onto or ought ourselves Palestinian pant PC PM portion pursue rapidly regard regarding relate rely Republican Russian Senate shortly shrug so so-called Soviet Spanish suppose Supreme tablespoon tale than themselves those throughout to toward towards TV undergo United unless unlike up upon us vs we whenever whereas
 ```

 The dictionary consists of 101931 pairs of translations, some of which are repeated.
-There is 74655 unique words.
+There are 74655 unique words.
 It seems that there would be no benefit from enlarging the dictionary as it is already of a low quality.